mdrue04/recursion/README.md

-# Solving Sudoku and Hanoi: recursion vs. no recursion
+# Solving Sudoku and Hanoi: recursion vs. iteration

 ## What?
 This repository solves two puzzles using two different approaches.